 Introducing the Officers and Board of Directors

-Robert W. Noel, Jr., C.P.A. – Executive Vice President & Chief Financial Officer, Director
+Robert W. Noel, Jr., C.P.A., C.G.M.A – Executive Vice President, Chief Financial Officer, Corporate Secretary, Director

 R. Christopher Goodwin, PhD. – President & CEO, Director of Research, Chairman of the Board

 Dr. R. Christopher Goodwin is President and Director of Research of R. Christopher Goodwin & Associates, Inc. A graduate of Tulane University (B.A.
 Honors 1971), Florida State University (M.S.
 1974), and Arizona State University (PhD.
 1979), he served as a Research Associate at Yale Peabody Museum and as a Research Fellow at the United States Museum of Natural History, Smithsonian Institution.
 Dr. Goodwin is recognized as one of the nation’s leading experts in cultural resource management.
-He has been a contractor to the U.S. Army Corps of Engineers (New Orleans, Baltimore, Memphis, Nashville, Pittsburgh, Savannah, St. Louis, Tulsa and Vicksburg Districts), to the Naval Facilities Engineering Command, and to the Department of Defense on projects at over 200 military installations.
-During the past 30 years, he also has served as Principal Investigator for major cultural resource investigations conducted by his firm for numerous energy projects, ranging from Strategic Petroleum Reserve facilities to the longest offshore pipeline ever built across the Gulf of Mexico, to the longest interstate natural gas pipelines built east of the Mississippi River in over 50 years.
+He has been a contractor to the U.S. Army Corps of Engineers (New Orleans, Baltimore, Fort Worth, Memphis, Nashville, Pittsburgh, Savannah, St. Louis, Tulsa and Vicksburg Districts), to the Naval Facilities Engineering Command, and to the Department of Defense on projects at over 200 military installations.
+During the past 38 years, he also has served as Principal Investigator for major cultural resource investigations conducted by his firm for numerous energy projects, ranging from Strategic Petroleum Reserve facilities to the longest offshore pipeline ever built across the Gulf of Mexico, to the longest interstate natural gas pipelines built east of the Mississippi River in over 50 years.
 He has published scholarly articles in journals including American Antiquity, American Anthropologist, American Scientist, and Florida Anthropologist, as well as monographs and many hundreds of technical reports.
-He is a recipient of the National Trust for Historic Preservation’s National Preservation Honor Award and of the United States Small Business Administration’s Administrators Award of Excellence “in recognition of outstanding service to the nation.”
+He is a recipient of the National Trust for Historic Preservation’s National Preservation Honor Award, of the United States Small Business Administration’s Administrators Award of Excellence “in recognition of outstanding service to the nation,” and of Louisiana’s Professional Archaeologist of the Year (2014).
 Dr. Goodwin was designated a Liberal Arts and Sciences Leader by Arizona State University.

 Richard T. Beddingfield, B.A. – Director